 6. Consider Taking a Class or a Guided Tour.

 The town of Joshua Tree deserves at least a half-day of exploring in and of itself.
-A wonderfully-eclectic and artsy town, I personally love all that this spot offers.
+A wonderfully-eclectic and artsy town, I personally love all that this spot offers!

 Prefer vegan and vegetarian food?
 They have it.
 Need to get some crystals or sage?
 They have it.
 Want to check out an off-beat art gallery?
 They have it.

 Joshua Tree is a haven for artists, and that includes visual art, music, performance, and everything in between.
+Quirky shops take the place of the standard fast food joints seen in other cities, and the lack of them is honestly wonderful feeling.

-Pro-Tip: Avoid the full moon.
+Pro-Tip: Avoid visiting during the full moon if you want to stargaze.
 Even though it is absolutely beautiful, it will create too much light to really see all the stars.
-Stargazing in Joshua Tree reminds you of just how small you are in this big wide world.

 9. All of the “Tourist Spots” Are Worth the Visit.